Three Angel's Messages shared with the world

 Rise

+The fifteenth to sixteenth centuries saw a gradual switch from medieval to modern characteristics.
+The territories that developed by 1660 generally correspond to the European states we see today.
 As the political landscape shifted, a new power rose to prominence.
-"The most striking development in German political history during this period, and one that was to have a tremendous influence on the whole history of Europe, was the phenomenal rise of the Austrian house of Hapsburg."2 This family, best known as the ruling house of Austria, was originally seated in what is now Switzerland.
-It extended its influence and holdings during the 11th to 13th centuries, eventually ruling approximately half of Europe for over six centuries.3
+"The most striking development in German political history during this period, and one that was to have a tremendous influence on the whole history of Europe, was the phenomenal rise of the Austrian house of Hapsburg."1 This family, best known as the ruling house of Austria, was originally seated in what is now Switzerland.
+It extended its influence and accumulated vast territory, eventually ruling approximately half of Europe for over six centuries.

-As previously discussed, the emperor Frederick was instrumental in defeating conciliarism, which brought power to the monarchy and thus his family's position (see Head #5 for details on the House of Habsburg transition into power in the realm).
+As previously discussed, the emperor Frederick was instrumental in defeating conciliarism and the Council of Electors in 1449, which brought power to the monarchy and thus his family's position (see Head #5 for details on the House of Habsburg transition into power in the realm).
 In addition, it was increasingly useful to have a Habsburg continue as emperor because a large part of their land was in the East, and the Turks were invading eastern Europe (see the 6th Trumpet).
-The House of Habsburg's continued success was due in large part to its ability to marry strategically.
-Frederick III, elected in 1440, began a series of strategic marriages, in which his son, Maximilian I (1459-1519) and grandson, Philip, gained extensive land possessions.

 "The Habsburg marriages of 1477 and 1496 give rise to a much quoted line of Latin poetry: Bella gerant alii, tu felix Austria nube (Let others make war; you, fortunate Austria, marry).
 The first marriage is the achievement of Frederick III, elected Holy Roman emperor in 1440.
 His long reign, to 1493, is a troubled one for Austria and the Habsburgs.
-But the turning point is his perception that the wealth of Burgundy (whose ruler Charles the Bold has no male heir) could be linked to the imperial dignity (held by the Habsburgs) to the mutual advantage of both houses - a perception so sound that the imperial crown becomes, in succeeding generations, a Habsburg inheritance."5
+But the turning point is his perception that the wealth of Burgundy (whose ruler Charles the Bold has no male heir) could be linked to the imperial dignity (held by the Habsburgs) to the mutual advantage of both houses - a perception so sound that the imperial crown becomes, in succeeding generations, a Habsburg inheritance."3

 Transition: